BanceDev/alpine-pages/README.md

 If you were creating a plugin called "Alpine JS CSV" you could do the following:

-- "PLUGIN" to "alpinejs-csv"
+- "alpinejs-pages" to "alpinejs-csv"
-- "FILE" to "csv"
+- "pages" to "csv"
 - "DESCRIPTION" to "Transform data into a CSV with Alpine JS 📈"

 ---